yijirong/iot/README.md

 [2020-11-08] Did the labs 4 and 5.

 # Weekly report 11
-[2020-11-12] Did the lab 6 and 7.
+[2020-11-12] Did the labs 6 and 7.
 After contacting much information about the 'fun catch'， I found that if I want to achieve this project I have to buy many hardwares and I did not have enough time to study the sealRTC to realize the function that let the user and the manager communicate through this app.
 So I decided to give up this topic and find another topic as the final project.
 I will try to accomplish this topic after class.

 [2020-11-15] I decided to make a Bluetooth communication machine with the function of collecting temperature and humidity of the environment.
 Studied related information and did the lab 8.